Elizabeth Jacobson

 Elizabeth Nicole "Liz" Jacobson (March 26, 1984 – September 28, 2005) was a United States Air Force airman who was killed in action in the Iraq War in 2005.
 A member of the U.S. Air Force Security Forces, she was the first female U.S. airman killed in the line of duty in support of Operation Iraqi Freedom and the first Air Force Security Forces member killed in conflict since the Vietnam War.

 Early life and education

 Jacobson was born and raised in Florida.

-She attended Palm Beach Gardens and Gold Coast high schools. and resided in the Riviera Beach area.
+She resided in the Riviera Beach area and attended Palm Beach Gardens and Gold Coast high schools.

 Career

-Jacobson enlisted in 2003 and was trained in Texas where she completed training in 2004 and was then posted to 17th Security Forces Squadron also based in Texas, her last posting was to Camp Bucca, Iraq in early 2005.
+Jacobson enlisted in 2003, and completed basic military and security forces training in Texas in 2004.

 On September 28, 2005, while Jacobson was guarding a convoy originating from Camp Bucca, Iraq, the vehicle she was riding in was hit by an improvised explosive device near the Iraqi town of Safwan.
 The explosion killed her and U.S. Army sergeant Steve Morin Jr., 34 years old, from Arlington, Texas.
 A third soldier who was manning the vehicle's turret weapon was injured but survived the attack.